TylerLu/Huddle/README.md

 2. Replace the following 2 placeholders with the corresponding values you got in previous guides:

-   * `<MicrosoftAppId>`: the App Id of the Microsoft App registered when creating the Bot
+   * `<MicrosoftAppId>`: the Application Id of the Microsoft App registered for Bot Registration.

      ![](Images/ms-teams-01.png)